-Below, Chart 2 indicates that roughly half of installed SASH solar PV systems are 3kW CEC-AC or smaller, and the average installed project is 3.2kW CEC-AC.
+Below, Chart 2 indicates that roughly half of installed SASH solar PV systems are 3kW CEC-AC or greater, and the average installed SASH project is 3.2kW CEC-AC.

-Chart 2: Installations by System Size through 2021
+Chart 2: Installations by System Size through Q2 2022

 Where the system size is not constrained by roof space, system sizing is based on the client's annual usage (kWh) minus energy efficiency savings the client may realize by adopting basic energy efficiency measures.
 SASH systems are capped at 5kW.